claudiarmabreu/Epidemologia/README.md

 # Mapping of COVID-19 data in USA, Statistical Analysis and Parametric Curve Fitting

-Throughout this project, some notebooks were developed in order to study, through different parameters, the epidemiological situation of the coronavirus in The United States, one of the most affected countries by the virus.
+Throughout this project, some notebooks were developed in order to study, through different parameters, the epidemiological situation of the coronavirus in the United States, one of the most affected countries by the virus.

 ## Dataset

 The dataset used is part of a project called "COVID19 Tracking"(https://github.com/COVID19Tracking).
+This project provides the most complete data available about COVID-19 in the US.

 To facilitate data access and analysis, these datasets have been changed.
 The datasets used are in [Dataset](https://github.com/claudiarmabreu/Epidemologia/tree/master/Projeto%20Covid-19/Dataset).

 ## Notebooks

-In this project, different Jupyter notebooks were developed:
+In this project, the Jupyter notebooks developed were the following:

 🗂️ [Mapping Covid-19 number of cases, deaths and recovered in USA (.ipynb)](https://github.com/claudiarmabreu/Epidemologia/blob/master/Projeto%20Covid-19/Notebooks/COVID19-US-Maps.ipynb)